Anna of Russia: Accession

-An enthusiastic hunter, Anna always kept a shotgun by her window so she could blast away at birds at all hours of the day whenever she felt the urge to hunt.
+Anna kept a shotgun by her window so she could shoot birds when she felt the urge to hunt.

 Empress of Russia

 Cabinet Ministers of Empress Anna Ivanovna, painting by Valery Jacobi (Note: In Jacobi's ironic and critical historical pastiche, the thoroughly Frenchified ministers, their weaknesses symbolized by crutches and a rolling invalid's chair, are dominated by the absent presence of the Empress, through her empty seat at table and her shadowed portrait looming on the wall; at right a courtier behind the screen eavesdrops on the proceedings.)